VaibhavPandit-09/fly/ReadMe.md

 ## How `fly` Works

 1. **Roots** – You register one or more root directories.
 They are stored in a config file (`.flyRoots`) and mirrored into SQLite.
-2. **Indexing** – `flyctl --reindex` traverses each root, recording directory metadata (basename, full path, depth, modified time, slash-delimited segments).
+2. **Indexing** – `fly --reindex` traverses each root, recording directory metadata (basename, full path, depth, modified time, slash-delimited segments).
 Ignore rules (global and per-root) prune unwanted directories.
 3. **Queries** – `fly <basename>` fetches matching directories, sorts them, and prints the result.
 Subsequent hint tokens narrow matches.
 4. **Jumping** – Wrap the CLI with a shell function that executes the JAR and `cd`s into the returned path when successful.